Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Setup

-Consider a researcher interested in an arbitrary target estimand $\tau(\theta)\in\mathbb{R}$, indexed by a low-dimensional unknown parameter vector $\theta\in\mathbb{R}^p$ and a known mapping $\tau$.
-The goal is to construct an estimator $\hat{\tau}$ that accurately approximates $\tau(\theta)$ by combining existing evidence (e.g., observational studies) with experimental variation designed by the researcher.
-Our question is how to design such experiments under feasibility constraints.
+Consider a researcher interested in an arbitrary target estimand \(\tau(\theta)\in\mathbb R\), indexed by a low-dimensional unknown parameter vector \(\theta\in\mathbb R^p\) and a known mapping \(\tau\) (see Section~\ref{sec:multivalued_estimands} for extensions to multivariate estimands).
+The goal is to design an experiment that is the most informative about \(\tau(\theta)\) when combining existing evidence (e.g., observational studies) with experimental variation, under feasibility or cost constraints on the experiments.